kafeijao/Kafe_CVR_CCKs/EyeMovementFix/README.md

    see what it will look on your avatar.
 5. After you got values that you're satisfied with, you can upload the avatar (don't remove the script from the avatar).

+The limits should be:
+- Box on the `top` to the max angle looking up
+- Box on the `left` is the max angle looking horizontally inwards (direction of the nose)
+- Box on the `right` is the max angle looking horizontally outwards (in direction opposite of the nose)
+- Box on the `bottom` is the max angle looking down

 ## Notes

 1. The preview will rotate your eye bones, and it should restore the rotations when you stop previewing.
 But if you want